raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 In these cases, configurations with different hostnames are considered to be referring to different server instances, even if those different hostnames happen to be aliases, or happen to resolve to the same IP address(es).
-Implementations are not expected to resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determined to be the "same server instance".
+Implementations SHOULD NOT resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determined to be the "same server instance".